|GESC291||Development and the Environment|

 - National Atlas of Canada is responsible for the development and maintenance of an authoritative synthesis of the geography of Canada.
 The site provides an index to the base maps, thematic maps. and digital services, reflecting social, economic, environmental & cultural elements of Canada.

-- Ontario Historical Map Digitization Project: Provides digital access to over 1000 early topographic maps of Ontario at the 1:25,000 and 1:63,360 (one inch to one mile) scales, covering towns, cities, and rural areas in Ontario over the period of 1906 to 1977.
+- Ontario Historical Map Digitization Project: an OCUL project that provides digital access to over 1000 early topographic maps of Ontario at the 1:25,000 and 1:63,360 (one inch to one mile) scales, covering towns, cities, and rural areas in Ontario over the period of 1906 to 1977.

 - Perry-Castaneda Library Map Collection has over 2000 map images for all parts of the world.